 Some countries will allow you to work 20 hours or less.
 You need to indicate you want to work when you apply for your visa.
 Check with your host country’s laws and regulations.

 Do you book group flights?

 No. You are certainly welcome and encouraged to contact the other students who will be with you at your host university and organize a flight.
-However, we do not organize flights through the Office of Global Programs.
+However, we do not organize flights through the Center for Global Business.

 Can I talk to students who have already been to the school I am interested in?

 Absolutely.
 Please contact us, and we will send you the contact information for students who have attended your university of interest.

 Do I have to get the International Student ID card?